 Background: A Republican governor in 1993 signed a Maine law affirming the right to abortion before a fetus is viable.
 After that, abortion is only allowed if the life or health of the mother is at risk, or if the pregnancy is no longer viable.
 In 2019, lawmakers eliminated a physician-only rule and Mills signed it into law, allowing nurse practitioners, physician assistants and other medical professionals to perform abortions.

-Effect of Supreme Court ruling: Nothing will change in Maine.
+Effect of Supreme Court ruling: Nothing has changed in Maine.
 Any attempt to restrict abortions when lawmakers reconvene next year would face fierce pushback.
 Abortion providers, meanwhile, said there could be an influx of patients seeking abortions from states that outlaw the procedure.

 What’s next: Any major changes are unlikely unless former Gov. Paul LePage, a Republican, unseats Mills and Republicans take control of both chambers of the Legislature in November.
 LePage, a Catholic who opposes abortion rights, has said it’s up to lawmakers to address the abortion issue as they see fit.

-Political control: Maryland’s legislature is controlled by Democrats who expanded abortion access this year by ending a restriction that only physicians can provide them and requiring most insurance plans to cover abortion care without cost.
+Political control: Maryland’s Genderal Assembly is controlled by Democrats who expanded abortion access this year by ending a restriction that only physicians can provide them and requiring most insurance plans to cover abortion care without cost.
 The legislature overrode Republican Gov. Larry Hogan’s veto of the bill in April.

 Background: The right to abortion is protected in Maryland law.
 The state approved legislation in 1991 to protect abortion rights if the Supreme Court should ever restrict access.
 Voters approved the right in 1992 with 62% of the vote.
 Maryland law prohibits restrictions on abortion prior to viability.
 Maryland does not have a gestational limit.
 After viability, clinicians make the determination, based on clinical standard of care.

-Effect of Supreme Court ruling: Nothing will change immediately in Maryland law.
+Effect of Supreme Court ruling: Nothing changed immediately in Maryland law.

-What’s next: Maryland’s new law that will enable nurse practitioners, nurse midwives and physician assistants to provide abortions with training is set to take effect July 1.
+What’s next: Maryland’s new law to enable nurse practitioners, nurse midwives and physician assistants to provide abortions with training took effect July 1.
 However, $3.5 million in state funding to provide training isn’t mandated until fiscal year 2024.
 Hogan, who is term limited, has indicated he will not approve the money sooner.
 Some nurse practitioners, nurse midwives and physician assistants already have received training on medication abortion and will be able to provide those services starting next month.

 Political control: The Democrats who control the Massachusetts Legislature support access to abortion, as does the state’s Republican governor, although they differ on specific policies.